jsuarezruiz/awesome-xamarin-forms/README.md

 - [Version Tracking](https://github.com/colbylwilliams/VersionTrackingPlugin): Track which versions of your Xamarin.iOS, Xamarin.Mac, Xamarin.Android, or Windows app a user has previously installed.
 - [Vibrate](https://github.com/jamesmontemagno/VibratePlugin): Make that device rumble!.
 - [Xam.Plugin.Webview](https://github.com/SKLn-Rad/Xam.Plugin.Webview): Xamarin Plugin for a HybridWebView in PCL projects.
+- [Xam.Reactive.Location](https://github.com/PureWeen/Xam.Reactive.Location): Location on each Xamarin platform is already event/push driven which is where Reactive models do great.
+This creates a useful wrapper around the iOS/Android location APIs.
 - [ZXing.Net.Mobile](https://github.com/Redth/ZXing.Net.Mobile):  The goal of ZXing.Net.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.

 ## Serialization